-For more than 14 years, Presidio Graduate School (PGS) has taught the foundations of sustainability in its classrooms and for the last 10 we have been using the Experiential Learning (EL) Program, a practical applied learning approach to its 100% sustainability curriculum.
-In 2007, the practice of teaching classroom theories via active participation in existing businesses was relatively new, but at PGS it quickly became integral to the Presidian approach to sustainability education.
+For more than 14 years, Presidio Graduate School has taught the foundations of sustainability in its classrooms and for the last 10 we have been using its experiential learning (EL) program, a practical applied learning approach to its 100% sustainability curriculum.
+In 2007, the practice of teaching classroom theories via active participation in existing businesses was relatively new, but at Presidio it quickly became integral to the Presidian approach to sustainability education.

-At both our San Francisco and Seattle campuses, student teams ranging from one to five members, are deployed to organizations to help solve both internal and external sustainability challenges.
+In our programs, student teams ranging from one to five members, are deployed to organizations to help solve both internal and external sustainability challenges.
 Over the past decade, students have applied 135,000 consulting hours to 600 organizations throughout the world.
 Each 16-week project is closely integrated with the course curriculum and covers functions such as Operations, Strategy, Finance, Marketing, Public Sector Finance, Research, Organizational Development, and Stakeholder Engagement.

-PGS students can advise, guide, and support with almost any partner organization striving to move the needle in sustainability.
+Presidio students can advise, guide, and support almost any partner organization striving to move the needle in sustainability.
 These EL projects are an ideal low-risk entry into sustainability initiatives for organizations of all sizes in any industry or sector.